 It may be a little disrespectful, but sherry bodegas need a breathing container, that’s all.
 Other than that, the wood has relatively few effects on the wine inside, it merely facilitates other processes.

 But they say sherry casks are highly sought after?

-However this kind of bespoke ‘whisky industry’ cask is totally different from a ‘sherry industry’ cask, and although some sherry bodegas are taking care of the seasoning process, both activities are overlapping only for a small part.
+However this kind of bespoke ‘whisky industry’ cask is totally different from a ‘sherry industry’ cask, and although some sherry bodegas are also taking care of the seasoning process, both activities are overlapping only for a small part.
 Most of these casks played a very small role (if any) in the maturation of proper sherry.
-There are just a few examples of whiskies matured in old bodega casks taken straight from a solera (for instance Tomatin, Glengoyne and Slyrs have worked with old casks from Bodegas Tradición), but in my opinion the results are less satisfying (not to mention the fact that they are expensive).
+There are just a few examples of whiskies matured in old bodega casks taken straight from a solera (for instance Tomatin, Glengoyne and Slyrs have worked with old casks from Bodegas Tradición), but in my opinion the results are less satisfying (not to mention the fact that they are more expensive).

 In short, sherry maturation and whisky maturation require different casks.
 Both are being called ‘sherry casks’ (a lack of better words really) but they have a totally different purpose.